Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Shift of the fixed points by stochastic noise

 \section{Shift of the fixed points by stochastic noise}

-As discussed earlier, the stable and unstable fixed points turn into the local maxima and minima of the stationary distributions in many cases.
-Their positions are also shifted due to the stochastic noise.
-To study this phenomenon, and to see when the simple picture provided by the fixed points breaks down, we first go to the continuum limit where the chemical master equation turns into the Fokker-Planck equation of the form~\cite{kepler}~(Appendix \ref{FP})
+We have seen in the context of the deterministic setting that the position of a fixed point gets shifted by the baseline production, and such a shift can remove the fixed point from the physical region.
+In the stochastic formalism, a fixed point turns into an extremum of the stationary distribution, and its position gets shifted not only by the baseline production, but also by the stochastic noise~\cite{falk1,falk2}.
+To study this effect, and to see when the picture offered by the fixed points breaks down, we first go to the continuum limit where the chemical master equation for the stationary distribution turns into the Fokker-Planck equation of the form~\cite{kepler}~(Appendix \ref{FP})

 where